Territorial era of Minnesota: Settlements

 By 1851, treaties between Native American tribes and the U.S. government had opened much of Minnesota to U.S. settlement.
 Fort Snelling was no longer a frontier outpost.
 Efforts to establish Minnesota as a prominent future state in the Union were swift.
 In 1851 territorial legislature petitioned the U.S. Congress for land to build a railroad between Milwaukee, Wisconsin and Saint Paul.
 That same year the legislature incorporated the University of Minnesota and established its endowment (though the University would not admit students until many years later).

 In 1848 when the Minnesota Territory was formed there were four major "white" settlements: Saint Paul, Saint Anthony (part of modern Minneapolis), Stillwater, and Pembina (now part of North Dakota).
 New settlements began to appear more rapidly.
 Mankato was established in 1852 by entrepreneurs Jackson, Johnson, and Williams.
 Saint Peter was established in 1853 by Captain William Bigelow Dodd.
 New Ulm was established in 1854 by German immigrants.
-Rochester was established by George Head in 1854.
+Rochester was established by George Head from Rochester, New York in 1854.
 Not all of the new settlements were established by immigrants from the eastern U.S. and Europe, though.
 The town of Faribault, for example, was established in 1852 by Alexander Faribault, a Minnesota native of mixed French-Canadian/Dakota ancestry.

 The influx of settlers in the 1850s transformed Minnesota from a sparsely populated territory of less than 10,000 "white" settlers and a significantly larger native population, to a substantial population center of over 150,000 predominantly European settlers.
 The city of Saint Paul expanded from less than 400 people in 1848 to over 2500 in 1852 and over 10,000 in 1860.

 As a result of heavy immigration from New England and New York—regions where most major towns had originated as trading centers rather than political or manufacturing centers—many new settlements in Minnesota were laid out so as to heavily favor the business districts rather than the city halls or courthouses.
 This plan and the philosophy behind it spurred the growth of economic links between the communities and with other parts of the U.S.

 In 1856 the Minnesota Territory established its first Commissioner of Emigration, Eugene Burnand.
 Through advertisements and speeches to new immigrants to the U.S. in New York, Burnand expanded the immigration trend which later created a large German community after statehood.